An early and successful return to work is enhanced when your employer provides you with work within your work capacity.

 Suitable employment increases the likelihood of you staying at work or, if you are not working, it allows you to safely return sooner than would otherwise be possible.

 When assessing the duties and job which may suit you, your employer can consider the same, a similar or a new job with the same employer or a new employer.

 - modifying duties

-- changing hours while on a return to work plan, such as graduated return to work, or
+- modifying hours, such as graduated return to work, or

 - providing alternative duties, such as through a work trial or redeployment.

 A graduated return to work is when you return to work on reduced hours or duties because you are not yet medically fit to perform your full pre-injury hours or duties.

 - Allows you to return to work safely and earlier than would be possible if you had to wait to be fully recovered.

 - Helps you build or rebuild your physical and psychological ability to manage and perform tasks.

 - Helps you maintain your work habits, such as getting up to attend work, interacting with co-workers, and keeping pace with changes and developments in the workplace.